5.25.2012

 JOHNNY DEPP'S GOT PAPERS NOW, HE'S BEEN GIVEN CREDENTIALS

 So, word has spread across the Internet like a wildfire in the southwest, but the Apache 8 aren't there to comment on this absurdity.
 If you haven't guessed, Johnny Depp is officially a Comanche.
-He now can ignore his Cherokee ancestry he so steadfastly clung to while being vetted of his "Nativeness."
+He can now ignore his Cherokee ancestry he so steadfastly clung to while being vetted of his "Nativeness."
 Or was it Creek?
 Well that doesn't matter any longer because the Comanche adopted him.
 I guess he'll be selling his estate in France and flying to Oklahoma or New Mexico (where his adoption ceremony took place):

 (New Mexico Business Weekly by Megan Kamerick, Senior Reporter

-Date: Monday, May 21, 2012, 5:09pm MDT
+Date: Monday, May 21, 2012, 5:09pm MDT)

 In the above article, LaDonna Harris mentions,

-I'm a little lost for words that by PLAYING INDIAN (a phenomenon coined by Phillip DeLoria), specifically Tonto, more specifically a Comanche, makes it "a natural fit" to adopt Depp into the Comanche Nation.
+It seemed like a natural fit to officially welcome him into our Comanche family.
+I reached out, and Johnny was very receptive to the idea.
+He seemed proud to receive the invitation, and we were honored that he so enthusiastically agreed.I'm a little lost for words that by PLAYING INDIAN (a phenomenon coined by Phillip DeLoria), specifically Tonto, more specifically a Comanche, makes it "a natural fit" to adopt Depp into the Comanche Nation.
 Thousands of little kids play "Cowboys and Indians" all the time, some kids are Lakota, some are Pawnee, some are Apache.
 It makes sense that Depp would be "receptive to the idea . . ." while enthusiastically agreeing to do so, it's nearly every kid's fantasy to be NDN--and it's been no different for Depp, claiming different tribal ties in various interviews as well as directing a film in which for the first time he PLAYED INDIAN, The Brave (1997).
 Unfortunately, what Depp is doing isn't catapulting Indigenous culture into the 21st century, nor is his pretending combatting negative stereotypes surrounding NDNs.* On the contrary, his actions are perpetuating stereotypes that continue to diminish who We are by the cinematic mode.

 Depp's portrayal, the actual act of taking a role away from a Native actor (playing red face), not his acting, is insidious.
 He is perpetuating myths about Native people in a medium that is so disseminated and more often than not in America--Americans educate themselves with popular culture--Americans believe, or at least get their information from what they see on the screen, the portrayals by actors (you know pretending to be NDN) as historically accurate and acceptable.
 These manifestations are so damaging that they hinder Us from moving forward in the 21st century because We are being relegated to anachronistic versions of Ourselves making Our present all the more difficult to negotiate.